gazeddy/desoldering-gun/README.md

 Im building an arduino based desoldering gun controller owing to the fact I bought the gun without a base station very cheap.
 Currently its pretty dumb but functional.
 Plans include adding lcd and rotary encode for temp control
-# USE SEEEDXIAO BRANCH FOR SEEDXIAO
+# USE SEEEDXIAO BRANCH FOR SEED XIAO

 # Current BOM